 Many of the core management courses are available online to facilitate the needs of degree completion students.
 Web courses are particularly appropriate for students capable of self-directed educational activities.
 These online degrees are offered utilizing Internet delivery and collaborative learning.
-Degrees available online are: BS in Allied Health Management, BS in Operations Management, BS in Information Technology Applications Development Option, BAS in Technology and Management.
+Degrees available online are: BS in Health Care Management, Clinical Option and Radiologic Sciences Management Option; BS in Operations Management; BS in Information Technology Applications Development Option, Business systems analysis option, health informatics option; BAS in Technology and Management.

-Distance education applications are required to submit the Distance Education Application for Admission to the Distance Education department at Oregon Tech, accompanied by a \$100 non-refundable fee and official transcripts of each college or university attended.
+Distance education applicants are required to submit the Distance Education Application for Admission to the Distance Education department at Oregon Tech, accompanied by a \$100 non-refundable fee and official transcripts of each college or university attended.